 “Health care provider” is a broad term that refers to a medical professional in a wide range of fields, such as dentistry, ophthalmology, and general practice.
 The individuals who fall into the category of health care providers can include doctors, surgeons, and nurses.
 These individuals generally accept responsibility for a number of duties that contribute to healing and helping people maintain good health, such as providing medical advice, diagnosing problems, and issuing referrals.

-One of the primary roles many health care providers have is to diagnose problems.
+One of the primary roles many providers have is to diagnose problems.
 This means they determine what conditions people suffer from.
 When a person visits a general practitioner or a dermatologist, for example, she may believe she knows what is wrong with her and she may report this.
-It is the health care provider’s job, however, to apply his expertise and conduct any necessary tests to reach a professional conclusion.
+It is the provider’s job, however, to apply his expertise and conduct any necessary tests to reach a professional conclusion.

 Health care providers are also responsible, in many instances, for outlining treatment programs.
 Most people who seek medical services are expecting to receive more than a diagnosis.
 They are expecting to be healed or at least to be provided with a means of managing their conditions.
-A health care provider may use many treatment methods, such as prescribing medication and restricting certain items and activities from a person’s diet or lifestyle.
+A provider may use many treatment methods, such as prescribing medication and restricting certain items and activities from a person’s diet or lifestyle.

 Everyone who seeks the service of health care providers may not have problems.
 Some individuals seek medical attention to prevent problems.
 Examples of this include annual pap smears and bi-annual teeth cleanings.
 In these instances, health care professionals render services that help people maintain a healthy condition.
 They may also provide professional advice to their patients.

 Health care providers generally perform their duties according to a great deal of regulation.
 The manner in which they render services can be affected, first, by government regulations.
 Professional organizations, such as a surgeon’s association, may outline certain procedural, business, and ethical standards.
-Insurance companies can also impact how health care providers render services.
+Insurance companies can also impact how providers render services.
 In addition to all of this, the medical facilities where these professionals are employed are also likely to have site-specific rules and regulations that define how individuals needing medical attention are treated.